Spellings and Misspellings

 How many mistakes you should buy depends on how much the additional traffic is worth to you.
 If yours is going to be one of the most popular websites and highly profitable, you’ll need a large stable of misspellings to catch the traffic meant for your site.
 If your site is meant for only a few visitors and everyone knows you, maybe you don’t need any misspellings, but even then you might need one or two.

 Which misspellings?
 Your incoming mail might offer clues right on the envelopes.
-Linguists know about human practices, such as r-dropping in phonetic (mis)spellings.
+Linguists and professional writers know about human practices, such as r-dropping in phonetic (mis)spellings.
+Typosquatting may be used against you but you can use it in your defense.

 If your desired spelling is highly unusual, because you’re challenging visitors to remember it, that’s more reason to buy misspellings.
 That places a limit on highly unusual names.
 Almost no one is going to remember the correct spelling for ihfifeuesfiebriezsrie_yriweyriewwyrciwyrszsyreyrzerieri8eziyrizerieiewriw-roowenuwe.com.
 That kind of name is good mainly for clicking on (like in ads) or for discouraging visitors (like if you’re trying to imitate the CIA but not very well).
 But a mild challenge that people succeed at helps them feel like they’re part of the in-crowd and welcome to return, and they’re more likely to come back soon, although that works less well if their reason for returning is rare and they forget your address.